 Tent No. 22 is a member of the Wilson's Creek National Battlefield Foundation and supports the

-Missouri will be celebrating its Bicentennial in 2021.
-Our Tent is on the Missouri Bicentennial
+Missouri celebrated its Bicentennial in 2021.
+Our Tent is listed on the Missouri Bicentennial

 Community Legacy website: https://missouri2021.org/mo-community-legacies/.

 We hope you enjoy our website, and, of course, we invite you to visit a tent meeting.
 Meetings begin at 10:00 a.m. on the 3rd Saturday of every month (except January, June, July, and August) at Trinity Lutheran Church, located at 1415 S. Holland Avenue in Springfield (just west of Phelps Grove Park).
 We have interesting programs and a friendly group of members who would welcome you.